Kernix13/website-marketing/5-web-metrics.md

 It’s a significant factor in determining how quickly a web page loads.
 Large pages with excessive or unoptimized assets can lead to longer load times, which may frustrate visitors and result in a higher bounce rate.

-> NOTE: Large files (images, CSS, JavaScript) that need to be downloaded for the page will result in higher data usage for smartphone and tablet users - that will drive people away
+**NOTE**: Large files (images, CSS, JavaScript) that need to be downloaded for the page will result in higher data usage for smartphone and tablet users - that will drive people away

 ### Number of requests